 \subsection{Published Datasets}

 In the past years, several heart sound databases have been collected.
-Herein, we briefly introduce the following access-available databases listed in~\autoref{tab:datasets}.
+The following access-available databases are briefly introduced in~\autoref{tab:datasets}.

-The PASCAL challenge Database~\cite{pascal-chsc-2011} was split into two sets A and B. In the dataset A, 176 heart sounds (0.393\,hour) were recorded with the iStethoscope Pro iPhone app and annotated into S1 and S2 sounds for heart sound segmentation.
-Each heart sound in the dataset A was also labelled into one of the four classes: \emph{normal}, \emph{murmur}, \emph{extra heart sound}, and \emph{artifact}.
-The dataset B with 656 recordings (1.194\,hours) was annotated into three classes: \emph{normal}, \emph{murmur}, and \emph{extrasystole}.
+The PASCAL challenge Database~\cite{pascal-chsc-2011} was split into two sets A and B. In dataset A, 176 heart sounds (0.393\,hours) were recorded with the iStethoscope Pro iPhone app and annotated into S1 and S2 sounds for heart sound segmentation.
+Each heart sound in dataset A was also labelled into one of the four classes: \emph{normal}, \emph{murmur}, \emph{extra heart sound}, and \emph{artifact}.
+Dataset B with 656 recordings (1.194\,hours) was annotated into three classes: \emph{normal}, \emph{murmur}, and \emph{extrasystole}.

-The PhysioNet/CinC Database~\cite{liu2016open}, used in the PhysioNet/CinC Challenge 2016~\cite{goldberger2000physionet}, consists of multiple databases that were recorded from different data collectors.
-Especially, the publicly available training set has five databases collected from both healthy individuals and patients.
-The training set consists of 3,240 recordings (20.216\,hours in total) from more than 764 subjects.
-The task was set to classifying each data sample into three classes: \emph{normal} and \emph{abnormal}, and \emph{noisy}.
+The PhysioNet/CinC Database~\cite{liu2016open} used in the PhysioNet/CinC Challenge 2016~\cite{goldberger2000physionet} consists of multiple databases recorded from different data collectors.
+The publicly available training set includes five databases collected from both healthy individuals and patients.
+It comprises 3,240 recordings (20.216\,hours in total) from more than 764 subjects.
+The task was set as a three-class classification task: \emph{normal} and \emph{abnormal}, and \emph{noisy}.

-The Heart Sounds Shenzhen (HSS) corpus~\cite{dong2019heart}, employed in the INTERSPEECH Computaional Paralinguistic challengE (ComParE) 2018, was collected by the Shenzhen University General Hospital.
-In total, 170 subjects (f: 55, m: 115) participated in the data collection with an electronic stethoscope, leading to 845 heart sound recordings of 7.047\,hours.
-Each audio sample was annotated into one of the three classes: \emph{normal}, \emph{mild}, \emph{moderate/severe}.
+The Heart Sounds Shenzhen (HSS) corpus~\cite{dong2019heart} used in the INTERSPEECH Computaional Paralinguistic challengE (ComParE) 2018 was collected by the Shenzhen University General Hospital.
+The dataset consists of 845 recordings (7.047\,hours) from 170 subjects (f: 55, m: 115) using with an electronic stethoscope.
+Each audio sample was annotated into one of the three classes: \emph{normal}, \emph{mild}, and \emph{moderate/severe}.